palantir/conjure/docs/spec/wire.md

 Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko) Chrome/61.0.3163.100 Safari/537.36
 ```

-_Note, this is more restrictive than the User-Agent definition in [RFC 7231](https://tools.ietf.org/html/rfc7231#section-5.5.3) and requests from some browsers may not comply with these requirements._
+_Note, this is more restrictive than the User-Agent definition in [RFC 7231](https://tools.ietf.org/html/rfc7231#section-5.5.3).
+Requests from some browsers may not comply with these requirements as it is impossible to override browser User-Agent headers._

 #### 2.4.4.
 Header Authorization
 If an endpoint defines an `auth` field of type `header`, clients must send a header with name `Authorization` and case-sensitive value `Bearer {{string}}` where `{{string}}` is a user-provided string.